Mountain Biking The Downieville Downhill: What to Know & Expect

 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

 Mountain biking the Downieville Downhill is definitely an experience!
 This iconic route takes riders on a 15+ mile journey down some of California’s most beautiful and challenging terrain.
 From flowy singletrack to rough and rugged steeps to challenging rock gardens, this route covers it all.

 Before you head off to ride it, though, there are a few things you should know about biking the Downieville Downhill (spoiler: expect some climbing!).
 In this post, I share some tips and advive to help make your experience as enjoyable as possible.

 Learn everything you need to know about riding the classic Downieville Downhill descent including shuttle options, trail alternatives, what to expect, and more

-But back to the reason why most mountain bikers visit Downieville.
-If you’re not familiar with the Downieville Downhill, also called the Downieville Classic (which also happens to be the name of the annual bike race that takes place in town every year), it’s a 15-mile shuttled ride that starts above Downieville at 7,000 ft and descends almost 5,000 ft back to down.
-Don’t be fooled, though, there’s still some climbing to be had!
+If you’re not familiar with the Downieville Downhill, also called the Downieville Classic (which also happens to be the name of the annual bike race that takes place in town every year), it’s a 15-mile shuttled ride that starts above the California town of Downieville at 7,000 ft and descends almost 5,000 ft back down to town.

 What to know before you go